-I think we all have this preconceived perception that absolutely everything in Germany is super slick and incredibly efficient.
-Indeed, German cars are probably the best testament to that, but there is one field where Germany lets itself down in a big way – customer service.
+We have a preconceived idea that everything in Germany is super slick and efficient.
+Indeed, German cars are a testament to that, but there is one area where Germany does let itself down – customer service.

-When you have lived in Germany for a while and the locals have started to open up to you, they will tell you of the legendary “customer service desert”.
-For newbies, that is a bewildering statement, as we all know Germany is nothing but teutonically efficient, right?
+When you have lived in Germany for a while you will hear of the legendary “customer service desert”.
+For newbies, that is a bewildering statement, as we all know Germany is super organised and highly efficient, right?

-You need to have lived in Germany for a few months or more to encounter that proverbial desert, but believe me it is a very real and baron place which can test the patience of a Saint and the stamina of an athlete.
-Sure, most day-to-day activities such as shopping or eating out are generally a pleasant experience, and even the government departments are not as bad as they are in some countries.
-In fact, face to face interactions are on the whole quite pleasant.
-“So what’s your problem, Si?”
+You need to have lived in Germany for a few months or more to encounter that proverbial desert.
+But believe me, it is a very real and baron place which can test the patience of a Saint and the stamina of an athlete.
+Sure, most daily activities such as shopping or eating out are usually a pleasant experience.
+Even the government departments are not as bad as they are in some countries.
+In fact, face to face interactions are on the whole quite genial.
+“So what’s your problem?”
 I hear you ask.
-Help lines, call centres, email enquiries and anything else that does not require direct eye contact, that’s my problem!
+Helplines, call centres, email enquiries and anything else not requiring direct eye contact, that’s my problem!

-The digital age has removed a layer of interaction that is only possible with face to face communication.
-When someone is standing in front of you when you demand to know why you were overcharged, they are highly unlikely to do a runner.
-Try having the same conversation over the telephone then you are likely to find yourself conveniently disconnected fifteen minutes after being put on hold and transferred around the entire office.
-Don’t even get me started on emails…
+Globally, the digital age has removed a layer of interaction that is only possible with face to face communication.
+When someone is standing in front of as you demand an answer to why they overcharged you, they are highly unlikely to just run away.
+But try having the same conversation over the telephone and you’ll be on hold for fifteen minutes then mysteriously disconnected.